drostlab/myTAI/README.md

 The `myTAI` package allows users to capture evolutionary signals in developmental transcriptomes using a phylotranscriptomic approach.

-Phylotranscriptomics defines the concept of combining genetic sequence information with gene expression levels to capture evolutionary signals during development ([Domazet-Loso and Tautz, 2010](http://www.nature.com/nature/journal/v468/n7325/full/nature09632.html); [Quint et al., 2012](http://www.nature.com/nature/journal/v490/n7418/full/nature11394.html); [Drost et al., 2015a](http://mbe.oxfordjournals.org/content/32/5/1221), [Drost et al., 2015b](http://www.biorxiv.org/content/early/2015/12/28/035527)).
+Phylotranscriptomics defines the concept of combining genetic sequence conservation information with gene expression levels to capture evolutionary signals during developmental processes ([Domazet-Loso and Tautz, 2010](http://www.nature.com/nature/journal/v468/n7325/full/nature09632.html); [Quint et al., 2012](http://www.nature.com/nature/journal/v490/n7418/full/nature11394.html); [Drost et al., 2015a](http://mbe.oxfordjournals.org/content/32/5/1221), [Drost et al., 2015b](http://www.biorxiv.org/content/early/2015/12/28/035527)).

 This subfield of Evolutionary Developmental Biology aims to determine and investigate stages or periods of evolutionary conservation in developmental processes of extant species.

-`myTAI` provides easy to use and optimized functions to perform phylostrancriptomic analyses for any annotated organism and developmental process of interest.
-Additionally, a customized visualization framework implemented in myTAI allows users to generate publication quality plots of their custom phylotranscriptomic analyses.
+`myTAI` provides easy to use and optimized software framework to perform phylostrancriptomic analyses for any annotated organism and developmental process of interest.
+Additionally, customized visualization functions implemented in myTAI allow users to generate publication quality plots for their own phylotranscriptomics research.

 ## Citation